 Two-color: the face mask has two different colors

-Whatever its color or its pattern, the ragdoll is invariably beautiful, and always endowed with a pleasant character.
+Whatever his color or his pattern, the ragdoll is invariably beautiful and always endowed with a pleasant character.

-The ragdoll is an exceptional companion.
+The Ragdoll is an exceptional companion.
 He likes to be around and will follow you like your shadow.
-It is a living stuffed animal, constantly in search of love and affection...
-Their need for human company is such that some ragdolls even await the return of their master on the doorstep!
-Sweet, affectionate, and phlegmatic, the ragdoll is an ideal cat for families with children.
+He is a living stuffed animal, constantly searching for love and affection.
+Their need for human company is such that some Ragdolls even await the return of their master on the doorstep!
+The ragdoll is an ideal cat for families with children; sweet, affectionate, and phlegmatic.
 Very playful, he does not show his claws, which minimizes the risk of "accidents"!

-The ragdoll is more of an indoor cat.
-Due to his affable character, he is not made for the outside world, its traps, and its tumults.
-Ragdolls prefer to be next their owners,or sleep in their indoor cat house.
+The Ragdoll is more of an indoor cat.
+Due to his sociable character, he is not made for the outside world, his traps, and his tumults.
+Ragdolls prefer to be next to their guardians or sleep in their indoor cat house.
 However, his kind and relaxed nature does not mean that he is not intelligent.
-With a little patience, it is even possible to teach the ragdoll tricks, such as fetching objects or rolling over.
+It is even possible to teach the Ragdoll tricks, such as fetching objects or rolling over.

-The ragdoll has a relatively large size and weight for a domestic cat.
-Males weigh 6-9kg, while females weigh 4.5-7kg.
+The Ragdoll has a relatively large size and weight for a domestic cat.
+Males weigh 13 - 20 lb, while females weig10 - 15 lb.
 He grows slowly and does not reach his final size until he is four years old.
-It generally has a life expectancy of 15 years, provided you take good care of it and make it follow a suitable diet.
+However, it generally has a life expectancy of 15 years, provided you take good care of him and make him follow a suitable diet.

 Ragdoll Cat Grey Health Issues

-The Ragdoll cat grey is a fairly robust breed, which has few genetic predispositions.
+The Ragdoll cat grey is a fairly robust breed that has few genetic predispositions.

-However, he is of course not immune to certain health problems.
+However, he is, of course, not immune to specific health problems.

-feline hypertrophic cardiomyopathy, an overgrowth of heart tissue that can have serious consequences.
+Feline hypertrophic cardiomyopathy is an overgrowth of heart tissue that can have serious consequences.
 However, a DNA test has been around since 2007 and can detect the responsible gene, so serious Ragdoll breeders have put in place all the necessary precautions to minimize this risk;

-These last two conditions can cause the cat to be unable to urinate, a serious situation that requires the urgent intervention of a veterinarian.
+These last two conditions can cause the cat to be unable to urinate, a severe situation that requires the urgent intervention of a veterinarian.

-The Ragdoll is a breed of cat that is easy to maintain: brushing once a week removes dead hair and eliminates any knots that are bound to form.
-This session is often appreciated by its beneficiary, who then benefits from the attention and caresses he receives.
+The Ragdoll is a breed of cat that is easy to maintain: brushing once a week removes dead hair and eliminates any knots bound to form.
+This session is often appreciated by h is beneficiary, which then benefits from the attention and caresses he receives.

 Although it does not shed excessively (especially because its undercoat is scarce), it is advisable to increase the frequency of grooming sessions during its molting periods, in autumn and spring.

-Real little balls of hair, ragdoll kittens can normally be adopted from 12 weeks.
+Actual little balls of hair, Ragdoll kittens can normally be adopted from 12 weeks.
 As with all cats, early experiences are key.
-It is important to play with your kitten and give it all your love, to make it a faithful, warm, and affectionate companion.
+It is essential to play with your kitten and give it all your love to make it a faithful, warm, and affectionate companion.

-Once an adult, the ragdoll is not difficult when it comes to food.
+Once an adult, the Ragdoll is not difficult when it comes to food.
 Kittens, on the other hand, can suffer from digestive disorders.
-It is therefore essential to respect regular meal times, making sure to maintain the same quality foods at all times.
+It is, therefore, essential to respect regular meal times and maintain the same quality foods at all times.
 If you change his diet, do it gradually, over several days.

 Is The Ragdoll Cat For You?

-The ragdoll is generous... but it also has needs!
+The Ragdoll is generous, but he also has needs!
 He enjoys stable and predictable environments and hates being alone.
-If there is almost always someone home during the day and you can stick to regular mealtimes, then the ragdoll might be for you!
+If there is almost always someone home during the day and you can stick to regular mealtimes, then the Ragdoll might be for you!

-In addition, depending on the natural wear and the frequency of use of a scratching post, it is necessary to cut its claws more or less often.
+In addition, depending on the natural wear and the frequency of a scratching post, it is necessary to cut its claws more or less often.

-The Ragdoll cat grey does not pose any difficulties in terms of food and adapts very well to industrial cat food available on the market.
+The Ragdoll cat grey does not pose any food difficulties and adapts very well to industrial cat food available on the market.
 However, it must be of good quality, adapted to his age and level of activity, to provide him with everything he needs to stay healthy.

-Kittens of this breed can experience significant growth spurts, so they must always have food available to develop properly.
-This is all the more true since they can self-regulate, so the risk of being overweight is very limited.
-We must not be misled by the layer of fat on their belly: it is not a sign of obesity, but a normal morphological characteristic of the breed.
+Kittens of this breed can experience significant growth spurts, so they must always have food to develop properly.
+This is all the more true since they can self-regulate, so the risk of being overweight is minimal.
+We must not be misled by the layer of fat on their belly: it is not a sign of obesity but a normal morphological characteristic of the breed.

-However, it is advisable to regularly monitor the weight of his companion and to consult a veterinarian in the event of a pronounced increase.
+However, it is advisable to monitor his companion's weight regularly and consult a veterinarian in the event of a pronounced increase.